Global or Local

 1. Click on the Map tab, and make sure the Map Type is Local.

-2. Under the Map Extent section, check Enable Extent.
+2. Under the Map Extent section, check the Is Extent Enabled checkbox.

-3. In the Geographic Center, set the position values and spatial reference WKID.
+3. In the Geographic Center, set the position values and spatial reference WKIDs.

 4. Select an Extent Shape from the drop-down and set the dimension values.